Hostile Takeover

 “We don’t always hunt at the same time, so this is convenient, when there’s orders I need to leave.”

-“You mentioned this ‘team’ a few times.
-So there’s more of you?”
+“You uh, mentioned this ‘team’ a few times.
+There’s more of you?”

 “Right, I should introduce them.
 Get moving.
 This tour will take forever if every stop is this long.
 Luckily, I can show you better than I can tell you.”